Principles

 - First word is an action verb, later words are objects or conditions.

-- Exclusion criteria are prefixed with
+- Functions that filter by dropping rows based on specific criteria are prefixed with

 drop_

-functions. - Helpers that join the output of other functions are prefixed with
+. - Helpers that join the output of other functions are prefixed with

 join_